fishcus/KAP-manual/en/model/cube/cube_design_best_practices.en.md

 - Exclude big lookup tables for snapshots in model definition.

   How big is too big?
-The system measures the table by data size, however it is not clear until cube is built.
+The system measures the table by data size, however, it is not clear until cube is built.
 By experience, you should **watch out for any lookup table over 1 millions rows**.

   To exclude a lookup table for snapshot, in the bottom of edit model page, find **Overview** and then the **Model** tab, uncheck the snapshot checkbox in the lookup table list.